Wenshu Guangfa Tianzun

 Wenshu Guangfa Tianzun (文殊广法天尊 (Wénshū Guǎngfǎ Tiānzūn, 文殊廣法天尊)) is a Taoist deity and character in the classic Chinese novel Investiture of the Gods (more commonly known as Fengshen Yanyi).
-He is a disciple of Yuanshi Tianzun and one of the Three Great Immortals.
+He is a disciple of Yuanshi Tianzun and one of the Three Great Immortals, holding the fifth position among the Twelve Golden Immortals.

 The character is believed to be derived from the bodhisattva Manjusri.
 The books Qunxian Xianpo Tianmen and Western Tang Dynasty Biography states Wenshu Guangfa Tianzun and Manjusri Bodhisattva are not the same person.
+It is believed that Manjusri Bodhisattva transformed into Wenshu Guangfa Tianzun, one of the protectors in Taoism, helping to resolve religious conflicts common in the Western regions.